Types of Bankruptcies: Chapter 7 vs 11 vs 13

 - Automatic Stay bankruptcy protection extends to co-signers

 - Not forced to sign a Reaffirmation Agreement to be potentially stuck with debt after bankruptcy

 Is it better to file a Chapter 7 or Chapter 13

-This choice leads many people to ask, “Is Chapter 7 better than Chapter 13?”
+The choice in types of bankruptcies leads many people to ask, “Is Chapter 7 better than Chapter 13?”
 There really is no way to say if it’s better to file Chapter 7 or Chapter 13, as each situation is different.
 Every client is unique, with priorities and circumstances unlike anyone else’s.

 But it seems Chapter 7 Bankruptcy better than Chapter 13

 It seems that Chapter 7 is the best of the types of bankruptcies, but again, everyone’s situation is different.
 How about some examples.
 Firstly, consider the person who doesn’t make much money, and qualifies for Chapter 7.
 However, maybe he has a two paid-off cars and some home equity.
 Or a lot of home equity.
 Or has filed bankruptcy before.
 This is not an ideal Chapter 7 bankruptcy.

 Secondly, what about the person who transferred some assets in the past four years?
 Or took out $150,000 from their IRA and spent it all two years ago.
 They qualify for Chapter 7, but is it wise to file bankruptcy under that chapter?
 It may make more sense to file Chapter 13 bankruptcy.